OldhamMade/oldhammade.github.io/_posts/2013-04-20-for-else-in-python-considered-harmful.md

 ---
 layout: post
-title: "for...else in Python is wrong"
+title: "for...else in Python should be considered harmful"
 excerpt: ""
 category: article
 tags: